tdwg/bdq/tg2/_build_review/templates/supplement/supplement-header.md

 #### 2.4.2 Framework Competency Question including an oa:annotation (non-normative)

-The Fitness for Use Framework represents the results of `Validation` Tests as `Assertions`, which can be linked to biodiversity data records through `Annotations` following the W3C Web Annotation model.
-This structure allows detailed provenance and context to be recorded alongside each `Assertion`.
-The following competency question demonstrates how to retrieve all `Assertions` generated for a specific `dwc:Occurrence` record, including metadata such as the associated `Validation` Test, `Annotation` motivation, date of generation, and relevant `Parameters`.
+The Fitness for Use Framework represents the results of `Validation` Tests as `Responses`, which can be linked to biodiversity data records through `Annotations` following the W3C Web Annotation model.
+This structure allows detailed provenance and context to be recorded alongside each `Response`.
+The following competency question demonstrates how to retrieve all `Responses` generated for a specific `dwc:Occurrence` record, including metadata such as the associated `Validation` Test, `Annotation` motivation, date of generation, and relevant `Parameters`.

     PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>
     PREFIX owl: <http://www.w3.org/2002/07/owl#>